sph-mn/sph-sc/readme.md

 ## identifiers
-the characters "-", "->", "?", "!", which are often used in scheme, are allowed and replaced in identifiers. the replacements are done like guile does it. for example "-" becomes "_", "?" becomes "_p" (predicate) and "!" becomes "_x"
+the characters "-", "->", "?", "!", which are often used in scheme, are allowed and replaced in identifiers. the replacements are done like guile does it. for example "-" becomes "_", "->" becomes "_to_", "?" becomes "_p" (predicate) and "!" becomes "_x"

 ## if expressions
 ``(set a (if* b 1 2))`` -> ``a = (b ?
 1 : 2)``